🚧 Dev Mode is out of beta

 - Hover over View in the dropdown

 Assets will also allow you to download GIF image and MP4 video nodes.

 You can apply export settings to layers to define the format and any other export settings.
 Figma supports the following export formats: PNG, JPG, SVG, and PDF.
 Learn more about

-Use Dev Mode extensions
+Use Dev Mode plugins

 - Stay on track with development tasks by syncing with Jira across Figma, FigJam and Dev Mode